microsoft/vscode-wiki/How-to-Contribute.md

 .\scripts\code-cli.bat
 ```

+> [!TIP]
-👉 **Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `npm run watch` first.
+> If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `npm run watch` first.

 #### VS Code for the Web

 Extensions and UI run in the browser.

+> [!TIP]
-👉 Besides `npm run watch` also run `npm run watch-web` to build the web bits for the built-in extensions.
+> Besides `npm run watch` also run `npm run watch-web` to build the web bits for the built-in extensions.

 ##### macOS and Linux